JTran-UW/ant-simulation/README.md

 # Ant Simulation
 This is simulation of an ant colony's behavior to retrieve food, inspired by [this video](https://github.com/ProfJAT/ant-simulation.git).
-When an ant finds a selection of food, it backtracks to the colony, leaving a chemical trail that leads other ants to the spot.
+When an ant finds a selection of food, it backtracks to the colony, leaving a chemical trail that leads other ants to the spot, and this program attempts to mimic this behavior.

 ## Quickstart
 This project requires installation of the JDK.